omry/omegaconf/.github/PULL_REQUEST_TEMPLATE.md

 (How should this PR be tested?
 Do you require special setup to run the test or repro the fixed bug?)

+## Fixes

+What issue does this PR fix?
+Use https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue to link this PR to a corresponding issue.

-## Related Issues and PRs
+## Related PRs

 (Is this PR part of a group of changes?
-Link the other relevant PRs and Issues here.
-Use https://help.github.com/en/articles/closing-issues-using-keywords for help on GitHub syntax)
+Link the other relevant PRs.)